Diocese of Verdun

 The Diocese of Verdun (Dioecesis Virodunensis; Diocèse de Verdun) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in France.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Besançon.
 The Diocese of Verdun corresponds to the département of Meuse in the région of Lorraine.
 The diocese is subdivided into 577 parishes.

 History

+The beginnings of Christianity in Verdun is associated with the name Sanctinus.

+Contradictions in Sanctius legends

+One legend, recorded by Bertarius of Verdun (early 10th century), states that Saint Denis (mid-3rd cent.) sent Sanctinus, Bishop of Meaux, and the priest Antoninus to Rome to Pope Clement (c.
+91–c.
+101) with a report on their sufferings, and that their journey passed through Verdun, both going and returning, where they preached Christianity.
+This legend, like many similar ones referring to a diocese's earliest connection with the Apostle Peter or one of his disciples, hardly needs refutation.

+Bertarius also reports that he read in a "Life of Saint Servatius the bishop" that Sanctinus, Clavorum episcopus was present at the Council of Cologne (Colonia Agrippinensis), summoned to depose its archbishop.
+It has been argued that there was no such council.

-The diocese dates back to the 4th century.
-Traditionally the city was first evangelized around 332 by St Sanctinus, Bishop of Meaux, who became the first bishop.
+In another tradition, the city was first evangelized around 332 by St Sanctinus, Bishop of Meaux, who became the first bishop.
 Sanctinus erected the first Christian oratory dedicated to St. Peter and St. Paul.

+The diocese dates to the 4th century.